Carlos Castaneda: Modern perspectives

 According to William W. Kelly, chair of the anthropology department at Yale University:

 I doubt you'll find an anthropologist of my generation who regards Castaneda as anything but a clever con man.
-It was a hoax, and surely don Juan never existed as anything like the figure of his books.
+It was a hoax, and surely Don Juan never existed as anything like the figure of his books.
 Perhaps to many it is an amusing footnote to the gullibility of naive scholars, although to me it remains a disturbing and unforgivable breach of ethics.

 Sociologist David Silverman sees value in the work even while considering it fictional.
 In Reading Castaneda, he describes the apparent deception as a critique of anthropology field work in general—a field that relies heavily on personal experience, and necessarily views other cultures through a lens.
 He said that the descriptions of peyote trips and the work's fictional nature were meant to place doubt on other works of anthropology.

 Donald Wiebe cites Castaneda to explain the insider/outsider problem as it relates to mystical experiences, while acknowledging the fictional nature of Castaneda's work.

 Existence of Don Juan Matus

-Scholars have also debated "whether Castaneda served as an apprentice to the alleged Yaqui sorcerer don Juan Matus or if he invented the whole odyssey."
-Castaneda's books are classified as non-fiction by their publisher, although there is consensus among critics that they are largely, if not completely, fictional.
+Although there was initial debate "whether Castaneda served as an apprentice to the alleged Yaqui sorcerer don Juan Matus or if he invented the whole odyssey", there is today a strong consensus among critics that they are largely, if not completely, fictional.
+Castaneda's writings of the teachings of Don Juan wildly contradict what is known of actual Yaqui culture.

-Castaneda critic Richard de Mille published two books—Castaneda's Journey: The Power and the Allegory and The Don Juan Papers—in which he argued that don Juan was imaginary, based on several arguments, including that Castaneda did not report on the Yaqui name of a single plant he learned about, and that he and don Juan "go quite unmolested by pests that normally torment desert hikers."
-Castaneda's Journey also includes 47 pages of quotes Castaneda attributed to don Juan, which were actually from a variety of other sources, including anthropological journal articles and even well-known writers like Ludwig Wittgenstein and C. S. Lewis.
+Castaneda critic Richard de Mille published two books—Castaneda's Journey: The Power and the Allegory and The Don Juan Papers—in which he argued that Don Juan was imaginary, based on several arguments, including that Castaneda did not report on the Yaqui name of a single plant he learned about, and that he and Don Juan "go quite unmolested by pests that normally torment desert hikers."
+The Don Juan Papers also includes 47 pages of quotes Castaneda attributed to Don Juan, which were actually from a variety of other sources, including anthropological journal articles and even well-known writers including Ludwig Wittgenstein and C. S. Lewis.
 In response, Castaneda was defended in a letter to the editor by the inventor of Core Shamanism, Michael Harner.
 Walter Shelburne contends that "the Don Juan chronicle cannot be a true account."

-According to Jeroen Boekhoven, Castaneda spent some time with Ramón Medina Silva, a Huichol mara'akame (shaman) and artist who may have inspired the don Juan character.
+According to Jeroen Boekhoven, Castaneda spent some time with Ramón Medina Silva, a Huichol mara'akame (shaman) and artist who may have inspired the Don Juan character.
 Silva was murdered during a brawl in 1971.